error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandPi.md

 𝜋𝑒𝑓𝑓 → 3.141 …

-In weakly segmented spacetime π is variable.
-In maximally segmented spacetime, π comes back again to its classical value.
+In weakly Segmented Spacetime π is variable.
+In maximally Segmented Spacetime, π comes back again to its classical value.
 The circle of the event horizon is the natural result of this exponential shrinkage.